 Also, the study found Placer County is the most undervalued in California, and Santa Clara is the most overvalued.

-An infographic that can be enlarged with the full rankings is below.
+An infographic with the full rankings is below.

-Bakersfield has long been known as a layover place for those traveling between from San Francisco to Los Angeles and vice versa.
+Bakersfield has long been known as a layover place for those traveling between from San Francisco to Los Angeles.
 But those people who want to put their roots and live here will find a healthy job market and an affordable place to raise a family.
 In fact, it’s Bakersfield’s strong sense of community and family and its booming oil and agriculture industries that keep the region thriving.

 Bakersfield is similar to Texas: Oil rigs dot the horizon, and honky-tonks are easy to come by.
-But the metro area’s location in the fertile San Joaquin Valley has instilled in residents the love of fresh, locally sourced foods, which is at the heart of California culture.
+But the metro area’s location in the San Joaquin Valley has instilled in residents the love of fresh, local foods.
+This is at the heart of California culture.

 Bakersfield has hundreds of miles of bike paths and lanes and nearly 60 parks, offering locals plenty of opportunities to enjoy the outdoors.
 Plus, residents are a short drive from the Sierra Nevada Mountains and some of California’s expansive national forests.